jrivas0/StoresMVVM-Android-App/README.md

 # Stores

 Stores is an Android application developed in Kotlin that allows users to add and view a list of stores.
-The application follows the MVVM (Model-View-ViewModel) architecture pattern, utilizing Room for local database storage and Volley for network operations.
+The application follows the MVVM (Model-View-ViewModel) architecture pattern, utilizing Room for local database storage, Volley for network operations, and LiveData for reactive data handling and UI updates.

 ## Features